AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-randomfloat"> </a>

 ### `randomfloat`
-Produces a stable randomized float value between 'min' and 'max', based on an 'input' signal and 'seed' value.
+Produces a stable randomized float value between `min` and `max`, based on an input signal and optional `seed` value.
 Uses a 2d cellnoise function to produce the output.

 |Port      |Description                                                        |Type          |Default |
 |----------|-------------------------------------------------------------------|--------------|--------|